up42/docs/source/going-further/using-download-block.rst

   2019-09-10 11:42:53,309 - spot - DEBUG - Saving 1 result features

-Using the Test Query allows you to understand what images you will be using and it will give you an estimation of the number of :term:`credits` that will be charged, before running the Real Job.
+Using the Test Query allows you to understand what images you will be using and it will give you an estimation of the number of credits that will be charged, before running the Real Job.

 .. warning::